Sintry1/DBForDevCompulsory/README.md

+Instructions for setting up the project:
+Create a Database, as the script don't include creation of the database, merely the initial table creation.

+Documentation for the executing the manual migrations.
+The manual migrations can be executes in any order wanted Merely run the SQL scripts as querries on your desired database and the tables, constaints and column additions will be created.

 For rollbacks the following scripts would work for each stage:
 The order fo the following script do matter, in the sense that the constraints need to be dropped before the columns and tables can be dropped